It Bites: Departure of Francis Dunnery – mid-1990

 It Bites showcased some new post-Eat Me in St. Louis material on an eight-date UK tour during March and April 1990.
 In June 1990, the band travelled to Los Angeles, to start writing and recording their fourth album.
 This was intended to be the record to break the American market, and Dunnery promised simpler songs with "a stronger taste of blues."
 However, tensions within the band reached breaking point during the pre-rehearsal period, and it was confirmed to the band's fanclub in November 1990 that the band had parted company with Francis Dunnery.
 Dunnery is rumoured to have demanded full band leadership and control over material, and it's also claimed that he clashed with former creative foil John Beck to the extent that he demanded Beck's expulsion from the band.

+In 2024, Dunnery claimed that "the difficulty (had been) in the hierarchy of things...
+In every band there's somebody who carries the vision forward.
+It's not that the other guys aren't important because they do contribute, but there's a guy like George Michael (in Wham!) and Freddie Mercury (in Queen).
+It's not that Brian May isn't important, but the vision came from Freddie.
+When there's somebody that doesn't want to go along with that vision, a breakdown always follows...
+The guys wouldn't accept my vision.
+I'm driven; I'll do more in a day than others do in a month.
+I'm the one getting everyone else out of bed."